INIT-REF/ASM_Euler/README.md

 I made use of the fact that the multiples of 3 or 5 are spaced at a repeating pattern.
 Starting from 0, you do +3, +2, +1, +3, +1, +2, +3 and then it starts over again.
 This saves us from doing modulo divisions or building solutions with multiple loops (e.g. adding up the multiples of 3, than those of 5 and finally subtracting the multiples od 15 once, as they are counted twice in this case).

 ### 003
 I made the solution more universal than it needs to be, because the number to factor is odd.
 You could omit the whole "dividing by 2" part and still arrive at the correct solution.
+I am not totally sure that it works for any input number, but at least the corner cases that I checked (powers of 2, primes, numbers with just 2 and another prime as factors) worked.
+If you find a case which shows a wrong result or leads to an infinite loop, please let me know!